 if train:

-X = vectorizer.transform(df["OriginalTweet"]) # term-document matrix
+vectorizer.fit(df_train[= vectorizer.transform(df["OriginalTweet"]) # term-document matrix

-y = 1*df["Sentiment"].str.contains("Positive")
+X = 1*df["Sentiment"].str.contains("Positive")

 return X, y

-X_train_cv, y_train = prep_tweets(df_train, cv, train = True)
+= prep_tweets(df_train, cv, train = True) X_train_cv, y_train

 First Model